 Start by monitoring an average month in your business.
-Keep a record of all the materials you order and how much you’re bringing in, how much of that you actually use, how much you sell, and what gets thrown away or put back into storage at the end of each week.
-That will give you a good baseline for what’s actually coming in and out of your business each month to help you manage your supplies more efficiently.
+Keep a record of all the materials you order and how much you are bringing in, how much of that you actually use, how much you sell, and what gets thrown away or put back into storage at the end of each week.
+That will give you a good baseline for what is actually coming in and out of your business each month to help you manage your supplies more efficiently.

 Think about your storage

 To cut down on waste, think about how you store materials in your business.
-If you order lots of resources all at once you’re probably saving money in the long run – but only if those material actually get used.
-If you’re buying in bulk with the intention to store rather than because you need that volume to operate, you could actually be wasting your money.
+If you order lots of resources all at once, you are probably saving money in the long run – but only if those material actually get used.
+If you are buying in bulk with the intention to store rather than because you need that volume to operate, you could actually be wasting your money.

-Of course, if you are using the high volume of material you’re ordering, you don’t need to consider a change, as it’s not wasted.
-But if you are bringing material in thinking it’ll get used at an unspecified later date, you might want to refine your supply chain strategy a little more and think about your suppliers.
+Of course, if you are using the high volume of material you are ordering, you do not need to consider a change, as it is not wasted.
+However, if you are bringing material in thinking it will get used at an unspecified later date, you might want to refine your supply chain strategy a little more and think about your suppliers.

 Consider your suppliers

 If your business is using suppliers from across the UK or overseas, you might be limited in your delivery options and have to buy in bulk to make the shipping worthwhile.
-However, if you are able to source these items locally, you’ll be given a little more flexible with delivery.
+However, if you are able to source these items locally, you will be given a little more flexibility with delivery.

-A local supplier will have the ability to deliver smaller orders more frequently, meaning, you’ll be able to place orders depending on your demand, rather than based on your estimations of production and sales.
-It’s worth taking the time to research suppliers who can deliver based on your demand rather than their minimum order or delivery schedules so you won’t be wasting money or materials.
+A local supplier will have the ability to deliver smaller orders more frequently, meaning, you will be able to place orders depending on your demand, rather than based on your estimations of production and sales.
+It is worth taking the time to research suppliers who can deliver based on your demand rather than their minimum order or delivery schedules, so you will not be wasting money or materials.

 Being familiar with your supply chain strategy is an important factor to reducing the amount of waste created within it.
 Build good relationships with your suppliers and have materials delivered to meet your demand rather than buying in bulk and having to store it to cut down waste.